Shippable/docs/sources/platform/integration/gitlab.md

 * **Integration Family** -- **SCM**
 * **Integration type** -- **Gitlab**
 * **Name** -- choose a friendly name for the integration
 * **URL** -- location of your GitLab API.
-The URL should be in the format `https://(GitLab URL)/api/v4`.
+The URL should be in the format `https://(GitLab URL)/api/(api version)`.
 For example, if you're using gitlab.com, this will be `https://gitlab.com/api/v4`.
-API v3 will be unsupported from Gitlab 9.5, to be released on August 22, 2017.
-[Gitlab notice](https://docs.gitlab.com/ce/api/v3_to_v4.html)
+Please note that if you're using Gitlab version 9.0 or later, you should use `v4` for api version.
+If you're using Gitlab version 8.17 or earlier, you should use `v3` for api version.
+API v3 is unsupported from Gitlab 9.5 according to this [Gitlab notice](https://docs.gitlab.com/ce/api/v3_to_v4.html)
 * **Token** -- GitLab private token with the right levels of permission

 ## Usage in Assembly Lines